pith. sign in

 Core claim

 We construct the local Langlands correspondence of essentially unipotent supercuspidal representations under the framework of rigid inner forms and prove a certain functoriality and compatibilities.
-In particular, we show the equivariance under automorphisms, which is stronger than the analogous result in [FOS20].
-We also generalize this correspondence for disconnected reductive groups under a mild condition on the group structure.
+This result is stronger than the analogous one in prior work which did not care about rigidifications of inner twists.
+We also generalize this correspondence for disconnected reductive groups.
+We expect to use this result for extension of the explicit local Langlands correspondence for more general supercuspidal representations.

 What carries the argument